Posts

 Two sets of horizontal lines rotated against each other.
 The vertical lines that appear are an optical illusion — the Moiré effect.

-JavaScript, p5.js
+Technologies: JavaScript, p5.js

 Binary Numbers